slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 The name and email field is strictly not necessary and may be filled with bogus details but in case you want to put valid details, you shall receive an email of appreciation from me.

+You can also drop comments/suggestions/improvements and anything you want my way.

-You are just plain awesome for supporting me!
+That's it!
+You are just plain awesome for supporting Spectre Intelligence Blog!

 <br />